 How do I apply to HAMK to study part-time International Business?

 Studying in IB part-time programme

 Teachers come from many different countries and they are friendly and supporting.
-Since our campus is a small one, they know the students individually, and therefore it is easier for them to help students and give them opportunities.
 They do care about and pay special attention to each of the students.